matharotheelf/CV/README.md

 #### Creative Thinker

 I am very interested in the arts as well as science.
 I constantly draw and go to life drawing classes every week.
-I won my college's art prize whilst at university.
-My creative thinking has also been fostered during my degree where I constantly needed creative ideas to solve difficult problems.
+I won the New College art prize and was a finalist in the highly competitive London Drawing Group ‘Overdrawn’ Art Prize this year.
+My creative thinking has also been fostered in my degree where I constantly needed creative ideas to solve difficult problems.
 I anticipate using my creative side as much as my analytical side in my career as a software developer.

 #### Team Worker

-I greatly enjoy being part of a team as I am a naturally empathetic person.
+I greatly enjoy being part of a team as I am a naturally empathic person.
 As part of my degree project I worked on evolutionary algorithms at the Diamond Light Source.
 It is here that I worked as part of a team of researchers to optimise the evolutionary algorithms' performance.
 Attending and contributing to group meetings was a highlight of my project.
 This project greatly improved my confidence in actively contributing to a group working in a technical area.
+The highlight of my Makers'  experience was working on group projects where we used AGILE methodologies whilst solving complex coding problems.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |